mattermost/docs/source/onboard/migrating-to-mattermost.rst

 Use the imported team
 ^^^^^^^^^^^^^^^^^^^^^^

 * During the import process, the emails and usernames from Slack are used to create new Mattermost accounts.
-If emails are not present in the Slack export archive, then placeholder values will be generated and the System Admin will need to update these manually.
+If emails are not present in the Slack export archive, then placeholder values will be generated and the system admin will need to update these manually.
 * Slack users can activate their new Mattermost accounts by using Mattermost's **Password Reset** screen with their email addresses from Slack to set new passwords for their Mattermost accounts.
 * Once logged in, Mattermost users will have access to previous Slack messages in the public channels imported from Slack.